zyrouge/zyrouge/README.md

 [![](./media/banner-friendly-transparent.png)](https://zyrouge.is-a.dev/)

 <p align="center">
-I am a Software Developer with a love for open-source.<br>
+I am a Software Developer with a passion for open-source.<br>
-Other than that, I love philosophy, anime and music.
+Other than that, I like philosophy, anime and music.
 </p>

 <br>